Type

 The MANTAS T-12 possesses advanced capabilities compared to its predecessors.
 It is intended to serve the intelligence, surveillance and reconnaissance (ISR) missions of the naval forces.

-The USV measures 361cm (142in) long, 91.5cm (36in) wide and 36cm (14in) high.
-It has a draft of 18cm (7in), maximum craft weight of 95kg (210lb), and can carry up to 63.5kg (140lb) of payload.
+The T-12 USV measures 361cm (142in) long, 91.5cm (36in) wide and 36cm (14in) high.
+It has a draft of 18cm (7in), maximum craft weight of 95kg (210lb) and can carry payloads of up to 63.5kg (140lb).

-The MANTAS T-8 is the mid-size USV in the class with a maximum weight and payload carrying capacity of 57kg (125lb) and 18kg (40lb) respectively.
+The MANTAS T-8 is the mid-size USV in the class, with a maximum weight and payload carrying capacity of 57kg (125lb) and 18kg (40lb), respectively.
 It is 241cm (95in) long, 66cm (26in) wide and 32cm (12.5in) high.
 The T-8 has a draft of 20.5cm (8in), which is the highest among the T-series USVs.

 Other standard variants in the class include T-6, T-5 and T-4 USVs.
 Variants such as T-8HY, T-16 and T-20 are also available for production based on user demand.
 The T-8HY USV can also perform unmanned underwater vehicle (UUV) operations at a maximum depth of 10m.